Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Introduction

-Despite the advancements brought by AI in OPF solutions, significant challenges remain unresolved.
-AI-based approaches, while accelerating OPF computations, often rely on extensive training datasets and may suffer from generalization issues when encountering unseen grid conditions.
-Furthermore, their ability to guarantee feasibility and adherence to power system physics is constrained, necessitating hybrid approaches that still depend on conventional solvers.
-Moreover, the non-convex, large-scale nature of OPF problems continues to pose computational challenges that classical and AI-based approaches struggle to address in real-time applications (e.g., \cite{Narimani2018,Chatzos2020}).
+Nevertheless, significant challenges remain unresolved for OPF in RES-integrated power systems.
+AI algorithms, while accelerating OPF, often rely on extensive training datasets and may suffer from generalization issues when encountering unseen grid conditions.
+In addition, their ability to guarantee feasibility and adherence to power system physics is constrained, necessitating hybrid approaches that still depend on conventional solvers.
+Furthermore, the non-convex, large-scale nature of OPF problems continues to pose computational challenges that classical and AI algorithms struggle to address in real-time applications (e.g.,~\cite{Narimani2018}).

+Quantum computing (QC) is a computational paradigm that exploits the principles of quantum mechanics, such as superposition and entanglement, to solve certain classes of problems more efficiently than classical computers.
+QC can be broadly categorized into two main paradigms: gate-based quantum computing (GQC) and adiabatic quantum computing (AQC).
+GQC performs computations via a sequence of quantum gates applied at discrete time steps, analogous to logical operations in classical circuits.
+In contrast, AQC is an analog approach that evolves a quantum system continuously toward the ground state of the problem Hamiltonian.
+Although AQC is polynomially equivalent to GQC, it is particularly well-suited for solving combinatorial optimization problems that can be formulated as Ising models or quadratic unconstrained binary optimization (QUBO) problems (e.g.,~\cite{kaseb2024power}).

-In this perspective, quantum computing has emerged as an alternative approach to address the OPF problem by offering the potential for accelerated computation and improved solution accuracy.
-Quantum computing can be broadly classified into two paradigms: gate-based quantum computing (GQC) and adiabatic quantum computing (AQC).
-While GQC has gained significant attention due to advancements in quantum circuit design and error mitigation techniques (e.g., \cite{feng2021quantum,feng2023noise}), its practical application to OPF problems remains challenging.
-This is primarily due to its dependence on large-scale, fault-tolerant hardware and its sensitivity to noise, which degrades computational accuracy and limits its effectiveness in solving large-scale OPF problems (e.g., \cite{kaseb2024quantum,Pareek2024,saevarsson2022quantum,liu2024quantum,magar2024dc}).
-Recent studies have attempted to implement GQC for power system problems, such as \cite{boddu2023quantum}, which explores quantum circuit-based methods for OPF, and \cite{amani2023quantum}, which investigates quantum-enhanced DC-OPF problem.
-However, these approaches still face scalability and feasibility issues, considering the aforementioned bottleneck regarding GQC.
+Recently, GQC has emerged as an alternative approach for OPF, offering the potential for fast computation and improved solution accuracy.
+Examples are exploring quantum circuit-based methods for OPF~\cite{boddu2023quantum,hafshejani2025quantum,Gao2023}, and investigating the quantum-enhanced DC-OPF problem~\cite{amani2025quantum}.
+While GQC has gained significant attention due to advancements in quantum circuit design (e.g.,~\cite{feng2021quantum,feng2023noise,kaseb2024quantum}), its practical application to OPF problems remains challenging, primarily due to the dependence on large-scale, fault-tolerant hardware and the sensitivity to noise, which degrades computational accuracy and limits its effectiveness in solving large-scale OPF problems in the near to mid future (e.g.,~\cite{pareek2025limitations,liu2024quantum,magar2024dc}).